mtanghu/LEAP/src/leap/fastformerLM/README.md

     n_heads = 4, # number of heads to use in multi-head attention
     initializer_range = .02, # standard deviation for weight initialization
     hidden_dropout_prob = .1, # dropout value used for embeddings, attention, and feedforward layers
-    rescale_value = 7 # what to rescale the focus values with, set lower if you have NaN loss )
+    rescale = 10 # what to rescale the attention values with, set lower if you have unstable/NaN loss )

 model = FastformerForCausalLM(config)